-Anti-conversion legislation, which limits religious freedom, is in force in nine states (see above).
+Anti-conversion legislation, which limits religious freedom, is in force in 11 states.
 Christian organizations receiving funds from abroad have always been restricted through the Foreign Contribution Regulation Act because they are viewed as engaging in proselytization or advocacy.
 The media, especially in Indian dialects, are generally very biased against Christians and positively hostile in rural areas, where propaganda and incitement to violence against Christians from Hindu extremists is given plenty of airtime.